Robin Scott (singer)

-Robin Edmond Scott (born 1 April 1947) is an English singer and founder of the new wave and synth-pop music project M. His career encompasses six decades.
+Robin Edmond Scott (born 1 April 1947) is an English singer, songwriter, musician, and record producer.
+He came to prominence in the late 1970s as the founder and sole member of the new wave and synth-pop music project M, who had a transatlantic hit with "Pop Muzik" in 1979.
+His career encompasses six decades.

-Life and career

 Early life

-Scott was born in Croydon, Surrey, where he attended Croydon Art College and met Malcolm McLaren in the late 1960s.
-Scott befriended McLaren and fashion guru Vivienne Westwood with whom he was to collaborate ten years later.
-He declined their offer to be involved in SEX, the Chelsea clothes shop which McLaren and Westwood launched, preferring to make his career in music.
+Robin Edmond Scott was born on 1 April 1947 in Croydon, Surrey, where he attended Croydon Art College and met future fashion designer, entrepreneur and music manager Malcolm McLaren in the late 1960s.
+Scott befriended McLaren and fashion designer and businesswoman Vivienne Westwood with whom he was to collaborate ten years later.
+He declined their offer to be involved in SEX, the Chelsea, London boutique which McLaren and Westwood launched, preferring to make his career in music.